lilwillifo/anagram/README.md

 # Anagram Finder

 An API to find anagrams for a given set of text.
 Users can pass in a string to find all its anagrams in the dictionary.
 The search functionality does not discriminate on whether the text entered is a real word or not.
-So, this is a perfect way to cheat at Scrabble, if no one notices you making API calls during the game...
+So, this is a great way to cheat at Scrabble, if no one notices you making API calls during the game...

 # Implementation details